negotiating new car price

 Dealers usually attempt to meet competitors’ pricing, so having a steel trap of knowledge will give you an edge.
 If you are buying a car and considering an auto loan, this process will prove beneficial in comparing lender terms and conditions.

-Auto loans can be tricky, so including it in your graph when you're negotiating new car prices will allow you to discuss it knowledgeably.
+Auto loans can be tricky, so including it in your graph when negotiating new car prices will allow you to discuss it knowledgeably.

 3. Sell Your Old Car Yourself

-If you want to try to trade in your car while negotiating your new car price, then at the very least you’ll know if you’re being swindled out of what you’re owed.
+If you want to try to trade in your car while negotiating your new car price, then at the very least, you’ll know if you’re being swindled out of what you’re owed.

 However, some websites like Mentalfloss have done research that indicates selling outright might be a better option.
 Dealerships might attempt to tack on extra costs during your negotiation through backend costs.